Northstead

 Northstead is an area on the North Bay of Scarborough in North Yorkshire, England.
 The area near Newlands and Barrowcliff includes Peasholm Park and Scarborough Open Air Theatre.

-In 2011, the namesake ward had a population of 4,038, since 2019 the ward no longer covers the area with most of the old ward now in the Woodlands ward.
+In 2011, the namesake ward had a population of 4,038.
+Since 2019 the ward no longer covers the area, with most of the old ward now in the Woodlands ward.

 History

 The Manor of Northstead consisted of a medieval manor house surrounded by fields and farms in the parish of Scalby in the North Riding of Yorkshire.
 The estate originally bordered the northern side of the ancient boundary of the Borough of Scarborough, following the line of Peasholm Beck.
 The estate passed into the ownership of the Crown during the reign of King Richard III (1483–1485).
 By 1600, the manor house had fallen into disrepair, being latterly occupied by Sir Richard Cholmeley's shepherd until it finally collapsed.

 The land, but not the lordship of the manor, was bought from the Crown by the Scarborough Corporation in 1921.
+The manor house for the former estate no longer exists and the land has since been redeveloped as part of modern-day Scarborough.
 The site of the manor house is believed to have been covered by the lake in Peasholm Park, a municipal park opened in 1912.

-The manor house for the former estate no longer exists and the land has since been redeveloped as part of modern-day Scarborough.